-Coach-AD woes shift from MSU to UM
+Coach-AD woes shift from East Lansing to Ann Arbor

 Connections between head football coaches and athletic directors, and how continuity affects success, seem clear enough.
 But it wasn't until some Tuesday morning reflections on Michigan-Michigan State took shape that the relationship took on some extra sass and timeliness.

 How those coach-AD tandems work or don't work at Ann Arbor and East Lansing today spells the difference in how this week's game and MSU's supposed edge is measured.